-At least to some extent, asking about the cost of pla […]

-At least to some extent, asking about the cost of plastic injection molds is like asking "how much is a car?"
+At least to some extent, asking about the cost of plastic injection molds is similar to asking "how much is a car?"
 Is your mold Pinto or Porsche?
-Also, don't forget that the price of molds is just the beginning.
-In order to determine the overall plastic injection cost of any project, you must also consider raw material, operating and maintenance costs later.
+And don't forget that the price of molds is just the beginning.
+In order to determine the overall plastic injection cost of any project, you must also consider raw material, operating and maintenance costs in the future.

 The cost of making plastic molds